 Instructional program: Troubleshooting and case discussion

 Online registration is recommended.
-Go to bookwhen.com/rogers for secure online registration and payment by major credit card (MasterCard, Visa).
-If you prefer to pay by check, you may click here to download a registration form and mail with your payment.
-Confirmation of registration will be sent by email, U.S. mail or fax.
+Go to bookwhen.com/rogers for secure online registration and payment with your PayPal account or major credit card (MasterCard, Visa or American Express).
+If you prefer to pay by check, you may click here to download the registration form and mail with your payment.
+Confirmation of registration will be sent by email, US mail or FAX.

 Cancellation: If you need to cancel your registration, please email email@example.com or call 262-646-1356.
 Please note that no refunds will be given.

 Special Needs: ADA accommodations will be made in accordance with the law; please indicate your special needs at the time of registration.